NVlabs/verilog-eval/README.md

 ../configure  --with-task=$task --with-model=$model --with-examples=$shots --with-samples=$samples --with-temperature=$temperature --with-top-p=$top_p
 make
 ```

+Evaluation can be sped up by providing the `-j` flag to make, such as `-j4` to run 4 worker processes.

 Available tasks are `code-complete-iccad2023` and `spec-to-rtl` with each referencing their corresponding `dataset_$task` directory containig the problems.
 Problem themselves are identical between the two datasets and only the task format changes.